pTNAS: Progressive Neural Architecture Search for Tabular Data: Notation and Terminology

 \section{Notation and Terminology}

-\highlight{Search Space}, denoted as $\mathcal{A}$, refers to a collection of possible architectures $\mathcal{A} = \{a\}$, each of which has a unique topology.
-Existing studies show that deep neural networks (DNNs) can already achieve state-of-the-art performance on tabular data, and the main technical challenge is to configure DNNs with the right number of hidden neurons for each layer, namely the layer sizes~\cite{arm_net, yang2022tabnas,tabulartransfer,gorishniy2021revisiting}.
-Therefore, we employ DNNs as the backbone to construct the search space for tabular data.
-Specifically, for a DNN with $L$ layers and a candidate set of layer sizes $\mathcal{H}$, the search objective is to determine layer sizes for the $L$ hidden layers from $\mathcal{H}$, and the number of candidate architectures is $|\mathcal{H}|^L$.
-For example, a search space $\mathcal{A}$ defined by $L$=6 and $\mathcal{H}$=$\{8, 16, 32, 64, 128\}$ contains $5^6$=15,625 candidate architectures.
+A typical NAS approach consists of three key components: a search space, a search strategy, and an architecture evaluation mechanism~\cite{nas1000,ren2021comprehensive}.

+\highlight{Search Space} $\mathcal{A}=\{a\}$ is a collection of architectures, where each $a$ has a unique topology.
+Typically, $\mathcal{A}$ is characterized by multiple design dimensions, including depth (the number of layers), width (the number of channels or hidden units per layer), and macro-topology (the connectivity pattern between layers)~\cite{nb101,siems2020bench}.
+For a DNN-style search space with a fixed macro-topology, each $a$ is parameterized by the widths of $L$ hidden layers, where each width is chosen from the set of layer sizes $\mathcal{H}$.
+The search space therefore contains $|\mathcal{H}|^{L}$ architectures.
+For example, a search space $\mathcal{A}$ with $L=6$ and $\mathcal{H}={8,16,32,64,128}$ contains $5^{6}=15{,}625$ architectures.

 \highlight{Search Strategy} is responsible for proposing a candidate architecture $a_{i+1}$ for evaluation from the search space, denoted as $a_{i+1} = f_s(\mathcal{A}, \mathcal{S}_i)$, where $\mathcal{S}_i$ represents the state of the search strategy at the $i$-th iteration.
-The objective of the search strategy is to efficiently explore the search space by evaluating promising architectures~\cite{resourcenas, once4all, yang2022tabnas}.
-Popular search strategies include random sampling~\cite{bergstra2012random}, reinforcement learning~\cite{rlnas}, evolutionary algorithm~\cite{real2019regularized}, and Bayesian Optimization with HyperBand~\cite{bohb}, and etc.
+Its objective is to efficiently explore the search space by evaluating promising architectures~\cite{resourcenas, once4all, yang2022tabnas}.
+Popular search strategies include random sampling~\cite{bergstra2012random}, reinforcement learning~\cite{rlnas}, evolutionary algorithms~\cite{nb101,reg_evo}, and Bayesian optimization with HyperBand~\cite{bohb}.